Serious Incident Reports (SIRS)

 The most important thing to do if you discover that a breach of PII has occurred or is ongoing is to STOP IT as soon as possible.

-1. If there is a suspected or confirmed Privacy breach, fill out Form DD2959, Breach of Personally Identifiable Information (PII) Report, to report it immediately.
+1. If there is a suspected or confirmed breach of PII, fill out DD Form DD2959, Breach of Personally Identifiable Information (PII) Report, to report it immediately.

-DoDEA employees responsible for a PII breach will be required, at minimum, to complete the Safeguarding PII Course and submit the Certificate/Notice of Completion to their supervisor and the DoDEA Privacy Office.
-DoDEA supervisors must report to the Privacy Office within 15 days of the breach what disciplinary and/or administrative actions were assessed against those personnel responsible for a breach.
+Employee(s) responsible for a breach of PII will be required, at minimum, to complete the Safeguarding PII Refresher Training and submit their Certificate of Completion to their direct supervisor and the DoDEA Privacy Office.

 Please send general questions, comments, or concerns along with your name, phone number and email address to the DoDEA Privacy Office at the below email address: